WFA Celebrates 30+ Years

 The WFA provides scholarships for up to four years for college bound students.
 We also provide funding to local schools for ongoing shellfish aquaculture programs.

-The WFA is dedicated to building awareness of the issues facing the Westport River, its tributaries and greater watershed.
+The WFA is actively building awareness and encouraging action on the issues facing the Westport River, its tributaries and greater watershed.

 Highlights of our 30 + years of work include:

 - Funding successful legal action to eliminate pollution into the Westport River coming from a cattle feed lot;

 - Restoring and maintaining the herring ditch into Cockeast Pond;

 - Working on dam removal to restore fish passage;

 - Establishing a data bank on oyster propagation;

 - Providing college tuition scholarships for high school seniors and continuing education scholarships;

 - Providing guidance and support for local schools on marine environment and shellfish propagation;